 One common theme I’ve noticed when involved in these cloud infrastructure services projects is that many clients haven’t planned for or don’t have a centralized code repository.
 This one of the benefits of DevOps, albeit one that's underused.

-In other circumstances, a centralized repository might exist; however, commits, pulls and merges don’t occur frequently — and are done without review.
-As a security-minded professional, this frightens me.
+In other circumstances, centralized code respositories might exist; however, code changes, commits, pulls and merges don’t occur frequently — and are done without review.
+As a security-minded professional and managed services provider, this frightens me.

 Working out in the field, I also frequently see a lack of useful documentation in an easily accessible, known location.
 When I ask about it, the typical answer about how to install or configure code usually is, "[Insert name here] knew how to do it, but he left a few months ago."
 None of these exactly are best practices.

 We’re living in a time when we can build an entire network, complete with running applications from text files such as terraform and cloud formation.
 These days, everything is code, and code is everything.

 That’s why infrastructure as code, provisioning scripts and every script used by operations need to be stored in a code repository.
 Having a code repository is important for the obvious reasons, however it’s also an essential element for adhering to government and other regulatory compliance requirements.

 This recent issue with Snapchat and its leaked source code is a good lesson, a cautionary tale, if you will, about why a secure repository is a must, not an option.